-But the modern economy, or rather the Industrial Revolution, changed the definition of the idea of “job.”
-Now that people had invented ways to access external power sources that were far more effective than manpower, production became much less onerous, yet the yield increased rapidly.
+But the modern economy, or rather the Industrial Revolution, changed the idea of “job.”
+Now that people had invented ways to access external power sources that were far more effective than manpower, production became much less onerous, yet the yield increased at an amazing pace.
 Thanks to the unprecedented economic surplus brought about by exponential gains in productivity, unprecedented number/variety of new jobs were created in the industrial/commercial sectors.
-For the first time in history, people achieved substantial freedom to leverage their abilities such as intellectual, creative or interpersonal skills to seek dream jobs and self-achievement.
+For the first time in history, people gained opportunities to access to dream jobs that fitted their intellectual, creative or interpersonal skills.
 The era of “more” jobs had finally arrived.
 It is clear that the more surplus the economy creates, the more, better jobs the society gets both in quantity and quality.

 However, there is a caveat to this conclusion.
 After almost two centuries of aggressive economic growth that kept adding newer, better, hotter jobs to the society, today we are starting to face not-so favorable job markets again, despite the sheer number of openings.
 Or rather, quality jobs are becoming harder to access exactly because of the sheer openness of the markets.
 As we reviewed in chapters 2 and 3, the driving force behind the mesmerizing growth and rapid globalization has been efficiency.
 It has been doing a thorough job in identifying the most effective resources all over the world, and we, as human resources, have not been immune from the ruthless selection process.
 Efficiency now scrutinizes, compares and ranks every one of us at a global scale by applying a variety of efficiency standards such as education, test scores, credits or credentials.
 While we have access to an unprecedented number of quality jobs, we also face unprecedented levels of competition.
 For example, Google, one of the most popular workplace for job seekers, is said to receive about 3 million applications annually.
 That is more people than the population of Lithuania!
 And only about 7,000 of them are accepted, making your chances of becoming a Google employee is around 400 to 1.